mbr/simplekv/docs/net.rst

       :param url_valid_time=0: When using
                      :meth:`~simplekv.UrlKeyValueStore.url_for`, URLs should be
                      valid for this many seconds at most.
-      :param reduced_redundancy=False: Use reduced redundancy storage for storing keys.
+      :param reduced_redundancy: Use reduced redundancy storage for storing keys.